Greetings

 Skin laser treatment (Kono)

-We provide treatments using the Q-switched ruby laser (for nevus spilus, nevus of Ota, ectopic Mongolian spots, and traumatic foreign body deposition: covered by insurance, for age spots: self-pay), pulsed dye laser (for simple hemangiomas, strawberry hemangiomas, and telangiectasia: covered by insurance), long-pulse alexandrite laser (for hair removal: self-pay), Nd-YAG laser (for age spots and tattoos: self-pay), and carbon dioxide laser (for moles, etc.: self-pay).For children and those with extensive treatment, we also provide same-day treatment under general anesthesia.
+We offer treatments using Q-switched ruby lasers (for flat nevi, nevus of Ota, ectopic Mongolian spots, traumatic foreign body deposition: covered by insurance; for freckles and tattoos: self-pay), pulsed dye lasers (for simple hemangiomas, strawberry hemangiomas, telangiectasias: covered by insurance), long-pulsed alexandrite lasers (for hair removal: self-pay), and carbon dioxide lasers (for moles, etc.: self-pay).

-Lymphedema (root)
+Lymphedema (Nemoto/Morita)

 Many patients have undergone lymph node dissection as part of cancer treatment, and we perform lymphaticovenous anastomosis using supermicrosurgery (treating blood vessels smaller than 0.7 mm).